Skip to Content

 Serving Suggestions

-Serve the tender, shredded beef in a shallow bowl with the cooking juices, also called consomé, alongside corn tortillas.
-Garnish the stew with diced onions, chopped cilantro, lime wedges, and spicy salsa.
+Serve the juicy, tender shredded beef in a shallow bowl with the cooking juices, also called consomé, alongside fresh corn tortillas or tostadas.
+Garnish the stew with diced onions, chopped cilantro, lime wedges, and salsa verde.

-• Thaw – Defrost the food in the refrigerator overnight.
+• Thaw: Defrost the beef in the refrigerator overnight.

-• Reheat Gently warm the beef and some consomé on the stovetop in a saute pan; warm individual servings in the microwave.
+• Reheat: Gently warm the beef and consomé on the stovetop in a saute pan or warm individual servings in the microwave.

 Frequently Asked Questions